benmvp/benmvp.com/content/posts/how-to-shallow-clone-javascript-array/index.md

 const addMessage = (allMessages, message) => {
   // highlight-start
-  // make a shallow copy of `allMessages` const newMessages = [...allMessages]
+  // make a shallow copy of `allMessages`
+  // by spreading it into a new array const newMessages = [...allMessages]
   // highlight-end